SumoLogic/elasticsearch-client/README.md

 ## Elasticsearch Client

-The SumoLogic Elasticsearch library provides Elasticsearch bindings with a Scala DSL.
+The Sumo Logic Elasticsearch library provides Elasticsearch bindings with a Scala DSL.
 Unlike other Scala libraries like [elastic4s](https://github.com/sksamuel/elastic4s) this library targets the REST API.
 The REST API has a two primary advantages:
   1. Ability to upgrade Elasticsearch without the need to atomically also upgrade the client.
   2. Ability to use hosted Elasticsearch such as the version provided by [AWS](https://aws.amazon.com/elasticsearch-service/).